SQLicious/Microsoft-Power-BI-Data-Analyst-Professional-Certificate-Exercises/README.md

 For details on available discounts for this course, please refer to the [official course page](#).

 ## Course Modules
+Click on the links for each course below to access the solution files for exercises completed within that specific course

 ### [Course 1: Preparing Data for Analysis with Microsoft Excel](/Course1)
 - Duration: 18 hours